-Prerequisite: Completion of the third semester of the Respiratory Care program
+Prerequisite: Completion of the second semester of the Respiratory Therapy

 Hemodynamic Monitoring covers topics about the circulatory system necessary for the Respiratory Therapist to work in adult intensive care settings.
 Course content includes: cardiac dysrhythmias and management of the circulatory system based on hemodynamic measurements.